Is Amazon FBA Worth It?

 Amazon started Fulfillment by Amazon more than a decade ago.
 It may come as a shock to find out that the FBA program has been around since 2006.

 The fact that this program has been around since 2006 and still lasts to this very day, points toward positive experiences by those who participate in the program.
-The success of the program may answer those who ask if FBA is worth it for them.
+The success of the program may answer those who ask, is FBA worth it?

 It is no surprise that Amazon seeks to court more sellers with credits and other incentives to bring them into this program.